MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMobilityPolicy.md

 ```

 ### -IPVideoMobileMode
-When set to WifiOnly, prohibits the user from making, receiving video calls or enabling video in meetings using VoIP calls on the mobile device while on cellular data connection.
-Possible values are: WifiOnly,AllNetworks.
+When set to WifiOnly, prohibits the user from making and receiving video calls or enabling video in meetings using VoIP calls on the mobile device while on a cellular data connection.
+Possible values are: WifiOnly, AllNetworks.

 ```yaml
 Type: String